d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 Now that we have characterized multilayer perceptrons (MLPs) mathematically, let's try to implement one ourselves.
-To compare against our previous results achieved with softmax regression (:numref:`sec_softmax_scratch`), we will continue to work with the Fashion-MNIST image classification dataset (:numref:`sec_fashion_mnist`).

 ```{.python .input}
 from d2l import mxnet as d2l